TOPICS |

 Neonatal Resuscitation in the Emergency Department

 This issue reviews updates of the best practices in neonatal resuscitation, describes over over-arching goals, and offers evidence-based recommendations for management of newborns who need resuscitation.
-Includes 4 AMA PRA Category 1 Credits™.
-CME expires on 12/01/2023
+No CME for this activity

 |